pulp/pulp_deb/docs/plugin_maintenance.rst

    cd /home/vagrant/devel/pulp_deb/docs/
    make html

-You now have any changes to ``docs/_static/api.json`` in your local ``pulp_deb`` repository.
+You can now find the built documentation at ``docs/_build/html/index.html`` within your local ``pulp_deb`` repository.
-Commit, push, and merge these changes as needed.

-You will also have a built version of this documentation at ``docs/_build/html/index.html``.
+You can also find the API doc contents within ``docs/_static/api.json``.

-You can open this locally built documentation in a browser, but you will not be able to view the API docs, since those make use of an external service, that obviously has no access to your local build.
+You can open the locally built documentation in a browser, but you will not be able to view the API docs, since those make use of an external service, that obviously has no access to your local build.

 Plugin Release Process